charlielobster/CUDA_NekRS/README.md

 Support scripts and documentation for CUDA NekRS installation on Ubuntu 24.04.3 LTS

-Flash a hard drive with Ubuntu and boot into it
+First, flash a hard drive with Ubuntu and boot into it

       a) Inside your Windows instance, download the Ubuntu 24.04.3 iso file
       b) Use Balena Etcher to write the iso to the USB drive
       c) From your BIOS, boot from the USB drive and install to the target drive

-Setup git and github connection
+Next, setup git and github connection

       sudo apt install git
       sudo apt install gh